uikodithuwakku/ToDo-List-App/README.md

 # To-Do List Application

-A simple and intuitive To-Do Application built using HTML, CSS, and JavaScript.
-This application empowers users to efficiently manage their daily tasks by providing features to create, delete, and mark tasks as completed.
+This is a simple To-Do app built using HTML, CSS, and JavaScript.
+It lets users easily create, delete, and mark tasks as completed to manage their daily tasks.

 ## Features